JitheshMithra/QECops/README.md

   - Will apply a repetition code
   - Will decode using majority-vote decoding
   - Measures logical error as a function of physical error rate
+  - Plots the analytical curve based on binomial distribution

 Primary output is essentially a standard diagnostic plot used in many quantum error correction research - being logical error rate vs physical error rate, but for different code sizes.

 **Noise Model:**
 This project models independent bit-flip noise, where each bit is flipped with a probability known as _p_.
 This represents assumed hardware error rate, which is supplied as an input to the simulation.
+The tool also finds the analytical logical error rate using the binomial probability model so as to validate the monte carlo results.

 **Error correction:**
 Logical information is protected with a reptition code, which encodes one logical bit into multiple physical bits.
 Decoding is done with majority-vote decoding, which selects the most likely logical value after the noise is applied.